pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

 One layer is heavily doped with donor atoms thus it has excess of electrons in its conduction band.
 This electrons will diffuse to the adjacent non-doped layer due to availibility of lower energy states there.
 This creates an electric field.
 This diffusion process continues until electron diffusion and drift balance each other, creating a junction.
 The undoped region now has excess majority charge carriers and also since the undoped layer didn’t had any donor atoms to prove as an obstacle for electron movement.

-The band discontinuties across the conduction and valence band among the different layers can be modified separately.
+The band discontinuities across the conduction and valence band among the different layers can be modified separately.

 The diffusion process leads to the accumulation of the electron along the boundary of these layers(doped and non doped).
 The accumulation of electrons leads to a very high current in the heterojunction.
 The accumulated electrons are also known as 2 DEG or 2 D electron gas.